KewbitXMR/kewnix/README.md

-Perfect — here’s your **final README** updated with the Gist installer and a polished call-to-action.

----

 # KEWNIX: TOR-Gateway Container Orchestrator

 **Kewnix** is a hardened, modular orchestration system for routing Docker containers through a transparent, isolated Tor gateway — all while keeping your host system clean, untouched, and hardened.